sketchplugins/plugin-directory/README.md

 - [Sketch-Icons](https://github.com/AMoreaux/Sketch-Icons), by AMoreaux: Import your icons, apply a color mask and create a dynamic icons library.
 - [Sketch-topographic](https://github.com/ziven27/Sketch-topographic), by ziven27: Display Topographic Information
 - [Sketch2AE](https://github.com/bigxixi/sketch2ae), by Big XiXi: A Sketch plugin to export sketch file to Adobe After Effect
+- [sketch2vd](https://github.com/alexjlockwood/sketch2vd), by Alex Lockwood: A Sketch plugin that exports selected layers to VectorDrawable for Android.
 - [SketchCleaner](http://www.sketchcleaner.com/), by Yummygum: Sketch plugin that helps you get your design files as clean as a whistle.
 - [SketchContentSync](https://github.com/contentsync/sketchcontentsync), by ContentSync: Sync sketch files with google docs.
 - [SketchDistributor](https://github.com/pez/sketchdistributor), by Peter Strömberg: Distribute selection objects vertically or horizontally with a given spacing between them.